nkitamuraQC/abinitioTools/README.md

 # abinitioTools
-AbinitioTools is a Python package for convinient tools of quantum chemical calculations.
+AbinitioTools is a Python package for convenient tools of quantum chemical calculations.

 ## Features
 - Application of static electric field for HF, DFT and CCSD calculations